alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/General%20instructions/level18.2.png" width = 600>
 </p>

-In this case, ChatGPT **did not** fail to know that in order to find the work we must know the spring constant K. The result coincides with the solution, giving W=2'5J.
+In this case, Wolfram **did not** fail to know that in order to find the work we must know the spring constant K. The result coincides with the solution, giving W=2'5J.

 ##### Level 19: Computing the quantity a company should make for its inventory given production cost, demand rate, and other variables.
 The example from below comes from the following webpage: [Economic Order Quantity (EOQ): Practical Problems and Solutions](https://www.financestrategists.com/accounting/cost-accounting/material-costing/economic-order-quantity-eoq-problems-and-solutions/).